flueke/mvme/doc/sphinx/source/vme_script.rst

 **readabs** uses the given *<address>* unmodified, meaning the module base address will not be added.

-The optional last argument 'slow' is implemented for the MVLC only.
+The optional last argument 'slow'/'late' is implemented for the MVLC only.
 It causes the VME read to be carried out on the trailing edge of the modules DTACK signal instead of at the leading edge.
 This is a workaround for VME modules which do signal DTACK while not having the actual data ready yet.

+During manual script execution the value read from the VME bus is stored in the script local accumulator.
+The accumulator can be modified and tested using :ref:`accu_mask_and_rotate <vme-command-accu-mask-and-rotate>` and :ref:`accu_test <vme-command-accu-test>`.

 .. _vme-command-blt:
 .. _vme-command-bltfifo: